timfarkas/ADL_CW2/instructions.md

     1. In `final_evaluation_models.py`, modify the file name `model_name=f"first_round_model"` to the model that you want to evaluate under the folder`checkpoints/EVA/`
     2. run `final_evaluation_models.py`, it will evaluate the model both on the small validation set and the testing set.

-## Step 6: Experiments for Open-Ended Questions
+## Step 6: Experiments for Potential Open-Ended Questions

 ### Experiment 1: Effect of Irrelevant Samples